Convergence of Gibbs Sampling: Coordinate Hit-and-Run Mixes Fast: Abstract

 \section{Abstract}

-The Gibbs Sampler is a general method for sampling high-dimensional distributions, dating back to 1971 \cite{Turchin1971}.
-In each step of the Gibbs Sampler, we pick a random coordinate and re-sample that coordinate from the distribution induced by fixing all other coordinates.
-While it has become widely used over the past half-century, guarantees of efficient convergence have been elusive.
-We show that for a convex body $K$ in $\mathbb{R}^{n}$ with diameter $D$, the mixing time of the Coordinate Hit-and-Run (CHAR) algorithm on $K$ is polynomial in $n$ and $D$.
-We also give a lower bound on the conductance of CHAR, showing that it is strictly worse than hit-and-run or the ball walk in the worst case.
+Gibbs sampling, also known as Coordinate Hit-and-Run (CHAR), is a Markov chain Monte Carlo algorithm for sampling from high-dimensional distributions.
+In each step, the algorithm selects a random coordinate and re-samples that coordinate from the distribution induced by fixing all the other coordinates.
+While this algorithm has become widely used over the past half-century, guarantees of efficient convergence have been elusive.
+We show that the Coordinate Hit-and-Run algorithm for sampling from a convex body $K$ in $\mathbb{R}^{n}$ mixes in $O^{*}(n^9 R^2/r^2)$ steps, where $K$ contains a ball of radius $r$ and $R$ is the average distance of a point of $K$ from its centroid.
+We also give an upper bound on the conductance of Coordinate Hit-and-Run, showing that it is strictly worse than Hit-and-Run or the Ball Walk in the worst case.